mnot/sweet/README.md

 Sweet is here to help.

-It exposes one function - make\_disposition - that returns a value suitable for use as a Content-Disposition header value.
+It exposes one function - make\_disposition ( disposition, filename, fallback )- that takes the disposition ("attachment" or "inline"), a filename (possibly non-ASCII) and a fallback filename (always ASCII). and returns a value suitable for use as a Content-Disposition header value.

 For example: